zuri-training/Team_87_zuri_fetch_metadata/README.md

 # read the data from the .env file
 environ.Env.read_env()

-# change your SECRET_KEY to read the SECRET_KEY from .env file
+#update your SECRET_KEY to read from .env file

+# change your SECRET_KEY from this below:
+SECRET_KEY='django-insecure-^4joa&mspske00-oaeoa-ei28ial-eej4h1m0b-@tldx9xq4va'

+# To this
 SECRET_KEY = env("SECRET_KEY")

 ```